ExiledPhobos/Olympic-Medal-Analysis/README.md

    FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n';
    ```

-3.Optional: If you prefer to work with individual tables, you can find them in the `table_csv_files/` subfolder in the `data/` directory.
+3. Optional: If you prefer to work with individual tables, you can find them in the `table_csv_files/` subfolder in the `data/` directory.
 These files are not required if you run the `olympics.sql` script.

 ### 3. Running the Python Script